mrc-ide/safir/README.md

 -   **`Natural Immunity`**: demonstrates how to modify the vaccine model to also include mechanistic incorporation of natural immunity from infection, as opposed to a generic R (recovered) class.
+-   **`Modeling of antibody titre and immunity`**: describes how antibody titre and protection against infection and severe disease is modeled.

 ## License